hagosg/TigTA/README.md

-This TigTA dataset is created from social media texts for sentiment analysis of Tigrigna The paper social media insights update will contnue soon
+This TigTA dataset is created from social media texts for sentiment analysis of Tigrigna.
+The paper social media insights.
+update will contnue soon